Blog

-FUNDamental Futures: Skillman Youth Council 2026 Grants
+FUNDamental Futures: Skillman Youth Council Grant Applications Open

 The Skillman Youth Council (SYC) is now accepting grant applications from Detroit-based and/or Detroit-serving organizations offering afterschool programming to middle and high school-aged youth focused on one or more of the following:

-- Academic Support (ex: tutoring)
+- Academic Support (For example: tutoring)

+These three areas were identified by the SYC as areas that are fundamental to supporting youth by building their confidence and resourcing them to explore their own unique passions.
 While all Detroit-based and/or Detroit-serving organizations offering afterschool programming to the above areas will be considered, the SYC is particularly interested in programs that also:

 - Provide continuous engagement across key youth transitions (For example: middle school to high school, high school to post-secondary career, or opportunities to hold leadership positions)